Last Updated on November 8, 2020

 Medicine Hat, AB

-We had a couple days visiting with the family and it was SUCH a good time.
+We had a couple days visiting with the family on our trip to Alberta and it was SUCH a good time.
 We had a pizza and dance party, spent time at the park and the waterpark and went to Echo Dale Regional Park for some fun in the sun and sand.
 It was so nice to be able to reconnect in person after a few years and now I’m determined to make it more of a regular thing.
 It is so easy to get caught up in busy life when you live in different Provinces, but we will figure it out, somehow!

 Waterton National Park, AB